MinaProtocol/mina/docs/specs/consensus/README.md

 As detailed in [Section 5.4.5](#545-window-structure), the window density including sub-window `s` is calculated during sub-window `> s`, once `s` becomes a previous sub-window, and then the oldest density is ring-shifted.

-Since the genesis block `G` is at the start of a new sub-window and its current sub-window density is `0`, before (block) time, when it was generated all sub-window densities, from oldest to most recent were used to compute the density of the window.
+Since the genesis block `G` is at the start of a new sub-window and its current sub-window density is `0`, we know that when it was generated all sub-window densities, from oldest to most recent were used to compute the density of the window.
 At the time, the density at index `0` was also `slots_per_sub_window` and, thus, the intermediate `sub_window_densities` was

 ```rust
 G.sub_window_densities = u32[slots_per_sub_window; sub_windows_per_window]